R1ckyman/Shasciw/README.md

 ## TODO:

-* Improve the controls.
 * Then make it up 4 players atm.
 * Add a team selector and more players.
 * Add save/load game.

-## Controls (BETA)
+## Controls

-Both joycons are held in vertical (for the moment).
+Joycons are held horizontal

-* [Player 1]
-  * Left joycon.
+* [Left Joycon]
   * [Keyboard]
-    * DPAD (↑,↓,→,←) to select a letter and L to enter.
+    * DPAD (↑,↓,→,←) to select a letter and SL to enter.
-    * ZL to select caps, move left the joystick to delete.
+    * ZL to switch caps.
-    * Move right the joystick to add a space.
-    * Move the joystick up to enter name.
   * [Game]
     * DPAD (↑,↓,→,←) for moving the character.
-    * L for action or to use a selected object.
+    * SL for action or to use a selected object.
-    * ZL to open the inventory.
+    * SR to open the inventory.
-    * After action selected, DPAD (↑,↓,→,←) for select the direction.
+    * After action selected, DPAD (↑,↓,→,←) to select the direction.

-* [Player 2]
-  * Right joycon.
+* [Right Joycon]
   * [Keyboard]
-    * X,B,A,Y to select a letter and R to enter.
+    * X,B,A,Y to select a letter and SL to enter.
-    * ZR to select caps, move left the joystick to delete.
+    * SR to select caps.
-    * Move right the joystick to add a space.
-    * Move the joystick up to enter name.
   * [Game]
     * X,B,A,Y for moving the character.
-    * R for action or to use a selected object.
+    * SL for action or to use a selected object.
-    * ZR to open the inventory.
+    * SR to open the inventory.
-    * After action selected, X,B,A,Y for select the direction.
+    * After action selected, X,B,A,Y to select the direction.